18c83fd3-25ea-4ed9-8205-2abeff9b3883/Echo-Notes/Docs/Uninstall.md

 ## 1. One-Click Installer or Unified Installer

-If you used the installer script, uninstaller scripts were automatically created in your home directory.
+If you used the installer script or the wrapper script, uninstaller scripts should be available in your home directory.

 ### Run the uninstaller: